Pythm/ad-Lightwand/README.md

 <br>- 'lux_controlled' only turns/keeps light on if lux is below lux_constraint
 <br>- 'turn_off' Turns off light
 <br>- 'manual' Completly manual on/off/brightness etc.
+<br><br>
 'offset' can be provided to state 'lux_controlled' or 'turn_on' to increase or decrease brightness based on 'light_data' in normal automation

 ### Sensors
-Zigbee and Zwave motion and lux sensors listens to MQTT events.
-Default namespace is mqtt If you have not set up mqtt you can use HA sensors to listen for HA state change
+<br>Zigbee and Zwave motion and lux sensors listens to MQTT events.
+Default namespace is mqtt
+<br>If you have not set up mqtt you can use HA sensors to listen for HA state change.
+<br>You can define time after sensor not longer detects motion before it turns light back with <b>delay</b> in seconds, and define constraints to each motion sensor as an if statement that must be true for motion to activate.
+Inherits Appdaemon API to self.
+Same applies to trackers and if presence mode is defined it will stay in that mode for seconds defined with delay.

+### Media players
+Sorted by priority if more than one mediaplayer is defined in room.
+Can be any sensor or switch with on/off state.
+Define name of mode for each sensor and define light attributes in 'light_modes'.
+Media mode will set light and keep as media mode when motion is detected as well as morning, normal and night* modes are called.
+Calling any other modes will set light to the new mode.
+If any of the morning, normal or night* modes is called when media is on, media mode will be active again.

+### Conditions and constraints
+You can use Lux sensors to control or constrain lights.
+Optionally you can provide if statement to be meet for light to turn on at normal/morning/motion mode or with automations defined.
+Inherits Appdaemon Api as ADapi.

 ### Get started
 Easisest to start off with is to copy this example.
 There is a lot of list/dictionaries that needs to be correctly indented.
 And remember: All sections and configurations are optional, so you use only what is applicable